Produce Spotlight: The Ultimate Guide To Onions

 Can you freeze onions?

 Onions can be frozen, though it may slightly affect the texture and mute the flavor.
 This can be a great strategy to save onions you are worried about going bad.
 Chop up an onion to the size you look to use it and store it in an airtight bag.
 Freeze for two to three months.
-Note they will be wet when you thaw them.
-Drain away excess moisture and cook them as directed adding more time to evaporate any excess moisture if necessary.

 How do you caramelize an onion?